Mark 7.24-30,

 Though the gospels never mention the mother nor daughter’s names, Christian tradition has named ’em Justa and Bernice.
 Probably this guess isn’t even close, but I’ll use these names anyway.

-Justa could’ve tried her local “physician” for help… but really, in that pre-scientific culture, these aren’t doctors; they’re witch-doctors.
-What these guys did was folk remedies, narcotics, or they’d throw in a few more demons to root out the first demons.
-(As if they’re not all on the same evil side.
-For all we know, the physician may have put the first demon into poor Bernice.)
+Justa could’ve tried her local “physician” for help.
+In that pre-scientific culture, physicians weren’t doctors; they were witch-doctors.
+They used folk remedies, narcotics, or they’d even throw in a few more demons to root out the first demons.
+(As if they’re not all on the same evil side.)
+For all we know, the physician may have put the first demon into poor Bernice.

 Justa heard Jesus had a really high success rate in exorcisms.
 Maybe she even heard the testimony of

-So no doubt Justa expected Jesus to do as Pharisee or pagan exorcists: Perform some ceremonial acts and bam, her daughter’d be free.
+So no doubt Justa expected Jesus to do as Pharisee or pagan exorcists: Perform some ceremonial acts and wham, her daughter’d be free.
 But Jesus’s response…

 So Christians get all hot ’n bothered.
-Jesus is kind, loving, sympathetic, and patient; why’s he calling a needy woman and her suffering daughter “dogs”?
-Even metaphorically?
-It’s not the act of a kind person.
-Maybe a bigot who’d rather keep such people out of his country with a wall, and certainly they imagine Jesus is their kind of guy.
+Jesus is kind, loving, sympathetic, and patient; we know he is.
+So why’s he calling a needy woman and her suffering daughter “dogs”?
+This is not the act of a kind person.
+Maybe a bigot who’d rather send masked agents to round up all the brown people, and keep the rest out of the country with a wall.
+Certainly they imagine Jesus is their kind of guy.
 But still: Infinite divine patience doesn’t do what Jesus just did.

 Even if Jesus did benignly mean a house pet: You’re in need, you go to a guy for help, and he tells you no, and compares you with a house pet?
 What the heck?
 No matter how thin you slice the baloney, Jesus’s statement invariably comes across as an insult.
 And racist.